aridjayarecipes/cutesrecipes.web.app/content/post/1801-recipe-of-speedy-blueberry-muffins.md

 - "1 tsp vanilla extract"
 - "1 1/2 cups blueberries"
 recipeinstructions:
-- "Mix batter well, but don't over mix.
+- "Mix batter well, but don&#39;t over mix.
 Add blueberries.
 Pour into muffin papers in muffin tins."
 - "Bake at 425 for 5 minutes then at 375 for 25-30 minutes."
 categories:
 - Recipe